 Wynonna craned her neck to get a better look at the unfortunate girl who lost her life at such a young age.

-Her face was a bloodied mess to say the least and her body was sprawled out on the gravel in an awkward position.
+Her face was a bloodied mess to say the least and her body was sprawled out on the gravel at awkward angles.
 The woman looked to be in her early twenties at most.
 As her eyes roamed over the woman’s body, she paused for a brief second as she noticed something quite unusual about the dead girl.
-She seemed to be wearing almost the exact same clothing she currently had on at the moment.
+She seemed to be wearing almost the exact same clothing Wynnona currently had on at the moment.
 Down to the very shoes on her feet.

 Wynonna shakily took in several deep breaths as she painstakingly took a closer look at the girl’s face once more.